ryo33/VariablesDB-php/README.md

 # VariablesDB-php
-provide a system managing variables with the use of database
+This provides a system managing variables on the database.